Don Francis: Later work

 Francis began his work on AIDS in 1981.
 He was one of the first scientists to suggest that AIDS was caused by an infectious agent.
 As director of the CDC's AIDS Laboratory Activities, he worked closely with the Institut Pasteur which isolated HIV.

 At the time of his retirement from the CDC, he was the centers' AIDS Advisor to the State of California and Special Consultant to Mayor Art Agnos in San Francisco.
 In the latter capacity he served as the Chair of the Mayor's HIV Task Force.

 In 1993, Francis joined Genentech, Inc., of South San Francisco to try to develop a vaccine for HIV.
 In 1995, Francis and fellow retro-virologist Dr. Robert Nowinski spun off Genentech's HIV vaccine unit after the company had disappointing results, and founded VaxGen, based in Brisbane, California, to continue working on vaccines.
 After the vaccine failed in clinical trials, Francis left VaxGen in 2004 to co-found Global Solutions for Infectious Diseases, where he serves as executive director and principal investigator.

 And The Band Played On

-In 1993, HBO produced And The Band Played On, an Emmy-winning movie about the AIDS crisis based on the 1987 book of the same name by San Francisco Chronicle journalist Randy Shilts.
+In 1993, HBO produced And The Band Played On, an Emmy Award-winning movie about the AIDS crisis based on the 1987 book of the same name by San Francisco Chronicle journalist Randy Shilts.
 Actor Matthew Modine plays Francis, a central figure in the movie.
 In both the book and the film, his antagonist is Dr. Robert Gallo (portrayed in the film by Alan Alda), the discoverer of HTLV (the human T-cell lymphotropic virus), who cuts off assistance when he hears that Francis has shared some experimental materials with Françoise Barré-Sinoussi and Luc Montagnier (portrayed in the film by Nathalie Baye and Patrick Bauchau), the French researchers at the Pasteur Institute who were given the Nobel Prize for their discovery of the HIV virus.